caporaso-lab/amf-tutorial/book/tutorial.md

         visualization='taxonomy_maarjam_md'))
 :::

+For convenience value of `p-confidence` is kept 0.7; however, it would be ideal to keep this at 0.97.

 ## Revision Questions

 1. How many of your ASVs were taxonomically assigned? note :view your taxonomy.qzv file

+2. What was the difference in the number of ASVs when you used `p-confidence` of 0.97

 ## Classifications with classify-consensus-vsearch
 ### Classification with maarjAM